avapolzin/albumpl/README.md

 # albuMPL-palette
 Custom matplotlib color palettes based on album covers.
-Stored in style files for easy access.
+New default color cycles and colormaps are stored in style files for easy access.

 The options are as follows:
 1. __LondonCalling__ inspired by The Clash - _London Calling_ (which ***technically*** means it was inspired by Elvis Presley's eponymous album)